krayin/krayin-docs/docs/1.x/introduction/upgrade-to-latest-bagisto.md

   composer create-project
   ~~~

-- After the command has been executed, now go to your `.env` file, provide your old project database credentials for which you want to upgrade Bagisto, and run the following command,
+- After the command has been executed, now go to your `.env` file, provide your old project database credentials for which you want to upgrade Krayin, and run the following command,

   ~~~sh
   php artisan optimize